BigheadSMZ/AutoBorderless/README.md

 # Caveats/Shortcomings
 As with all my applications I like to cover any limitations.
+- The application you are attempting to apply borderless to must be in windowed mode.
 - Window to fullscreen borderless window stretches the image.
 It is not a resolution increase.
 - It may not work with all games or applications.
 Very limited testing has been done.